-- 1. Service awards shall be given to employees based on the length of their accumulative continuous employment.
+- 1. Service awards will be given to employees based on the length of their accumulative continuous employment.
 As such, the date used for this program may not have any correlation to other key dates such as retirement, superannuation or seniority. - 2.
 Length of services will be based on the employee's date of hire and not the amount of service; e.g. an employee who has been employed for 0.5 time for 10 years will be recognized for 10 years of service, the same as a full-time employee employed for 10 years. - 3.
-Breaks in employment due to the following reasons shall be counted as "continuous service" - 3.1 authorized leaves of absence with pay (sick leave, compassionate leave, educational leave) - 3.2 authorized leaves of absence without pay for periods of up to three months - 3.2 parental, maternity or adoption leaves of absence - 3.3 secondments
+Breaks in employment due to the following reasons shall be counted as "continuous service" - a. authorized leaves of absence with pay (sick leave, compassionate leave, educational leave) - b. authorized leaves of absence without pay for periods of up to three months - c. parental, maternity or adoption leaves of absence - d. secondments